-There are numerous methods of remedy; this depends on the use and the degree of deterioration.
+There are numerous methods of repair; this depends on the use and the degree of deterioration.
 Remediation may be as simple as removing the source of moisture and cleaning the affected area with a detergent.
 In past, it was common to use a mixture of detergent and household bleach.
 There is some indication that the use of bleach can modify the genetic structure of some molds and in the process, create toxins.
 The current approach is to avoid using bleach.
 For small areas of damage, the deteriorated material can be removed by a stiff wire end brush and rotary drill.
 The exposed surface should be treated with a topical fungicide to reduce further damage.
 The fungicide carrier should not be detrimental to epoxy bonding.
 The damaged area can be replaced by a cementitious epoxy material bonded to the wood.
 This can fill an irregular void left from removal of the deteriorated wood.
-Depending on the damage, penetrating epoxies can also be used.
+Penetrating epoxies can be used.